-Skim milk is when almost all the milk fat is removed from the whole milk.
+In slim milk, all the milk fat is removed from the whole milk.
 It has not more than 0.15% milk fat and needs milk solids to improve the taste.
 Skim milk is often recommended as milk for people with diabetes.

 Lactose-reduced or lactose-free milk

 Found in most of the milk, lactose constitutes 2-8% of milk.
 However, in some instances, people are intolerant to lactose and therefore opt for lactose-reduced or lactose-free milk.
-It removes some or all the lactose removed from the milk, thus being easier to digest for lactose intolerant people.
+It removes some or all of the lactose removed from the milk, thus being easier to digest for lactose intolerant people.

 Buttermilk or cultured milk